CRA remitter category for employers that must remit more often than monthly, using Threshold 1 or Threshold 2 due-date cycles.

 It is one of the clearest examples of why payroll processing and payroll remittance are related but not identical jobs.

 In Canadian payroll administration, the CRA uses remitter categories to determine remittance timing.
-Accelerated remitter status means the employer has to work on a faster schedule than a regular remitter, and different accelerated patterns can exist inside that broader category.
+Accelerated remitter status means the employer has to work on a faster schedule than a regular remitter, and two different accelerated patterns exist inside that broader category:

 In practice, payroll staff may need to:

-The live thresholds and deadlines belong to current official guidance, but the core payroll concept is stable: accelerated remitters have a tighter remittance rhythm than regular or quarterly remitters.
+The live thresholds and deadlines belong to current official guidance, but the core payroll concept is stable: accelerated remitters have a tighter remittance rhythm than regular or quarterly remitters, and the exact cadence depends on whether the account is Threshold 1 or Threshold 2.

-An employer that used to remit on a regular schedule grows large enough that its CRA remitter classification changes.
-Payroll calculations for employees still follow the same basic pay-stub logic, but the employer now has to remit source deductions on a faster cycle after payroll runs are completed.
+An employer that used to remit monthly grows large enough that its CRA remitter classification changes to accelerated.
+Payroll calculations for employees still follow the same basic pay-stub logic, but the employer now has to sort pay dates into shorter remitting periods and remit much sooner after payroll runs are completed.

 Current thresholds, subcategories, and deadlines can change and should be checked against current CRA guidance.
-This page explains the payroll vocabulary and workflow role of accelerated remitter status rather than current filing thresholds.
+This page explains the payroll vocabulary and workflow role of accelerated remitter status rather than replacing the live CRA timetable.